slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Andy Benoit*

 > *"Recipe for genius into one sentence: to have a disinterested obsession with something that matters."
--- Paul Graham*

-> *"We like to believe in genius.
+"We like to believe in genius.
 It gives us an excuse for being lazy."
 -- Paul Graham*

+> *"It is the mark of a genious to explain a complex concept in a simple way." (...)
-> *"The problem with genius is that you have to tolerate madness."
+*"The problem with genius is that you have to tolerate madness."
 -- Naval Ravikant*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
 -- Gore Vidal*

-> *"It is the mark of a genious to explain a complex concept in a simple way."
+> *"Genious is man who can do the average thing when everyone else around him is losing his mind."
 -- Naval Ravikant*

-> *"Genious is man who can do the average thing when everyone else around him is losing his mind."
+> *"The best lack conviction, while the worst are full of passionate intensity."
 -- Naval Ravikant*